IPCLab/V2XBlockchain/README.md

-# Performance Evaluation of Blockchain-Integrated V2X Networks with Multi-Connectivity Management
+# A Multi-Layer Blockchain Simulator and Performance Evaluation of Social Internet of Vehicles with Multi-Connectivity Management

-This system resolves the integration challenges between blockchain and V2X communication network operating over three different areas and utilizing multiple connectivity options.
+This system proposes a reference multi-connectivity management method to address the integration challenges between blockchain and V2X communication networks.
+It focuses on enhancing the success rate of retransmitted blockchain-related messages.

 The multi-layer integration of blockchain technology and V2X communication is described as below.